 - Not suitable for children under the age of 3 due to small pieces

-All orders are dispatched the next working day with An Post.
+All orders are dispatched same or next working day with An Post.
 They usually deliver within 24h but there might be delays occasionally (especially between October and Christmas).
 You will receive an email with a tracking number once your order is on its way.

-If there are any issues with your order upon arrival please let us know within 3 days from reeiving your order so we can find a solution for you.
+If there are any issues with your order upon arrival please let us know within 3 days from receiving your order so we can find a solution for you.